run-ai/docs/docs/admin/runai-setup/advanced/access-roles.md

-# Control Run:AI Kubernetes Cluster Access
+# Understand the Kubernetes Cluster Access provided to Run:AI

 Run:AI has the ability to work under restrictive Kubernetes environments.
 Namely: